 If you’re like me, the best way to get to know any new appliance or tool is to just play around with it.
 Try making easy side dishes or small meals that you can master before making the entire family wait around on you for dinner. 🙂 My first attempt was macaroni and cheese, then hard boiled eggs.
 The pasta seems like more work than it’s worth, but the eggs were a definite winner!
 I’m working on adjusting several of our favorite recipes for the pressure cooker and will be sharing my results and other great recipes over the next several weeks and months.
-If you’re on Facebook, join our group Crockpot Express for Beginners for support and recipes!
+If you’re on Facebook, join our group Crockpot Express Community for support and recipes!

 Try these easy “starter” recipes in the Crockpot Express!